Everything You Need to Know About Emotional Support Cats

 Further, emotional support animals are not limited to dogs.
 They come in different animal types and breeds, such as cats, dogs, birds, hedgehogs, and occasionally miniature horses.
 Service animals are strictly dogs.

 An emotional support animal letter is written for an animal companion deemed to provide mental and emotional benefits for the owner.
-ESA letters can be used for housing and travel purposes, serving as proof that the animal provides key therapeutic benefits.
+ESA letters can be used for housing and travel purposes, proving that the animal provides key therapeutic benefits.

 How Do I Find a Doctor Who Will Prescribe an ESA Letter?

-ESA Pet can easily schedule an assessment with a doctor or other qualified mental health professional who is able to issue an ESA letter if you’re eligible.
+If you’re eligible, ESA Pet can easily schedule an assessment with a doctor or other qualified mental health professional who can issue an ESA letter.
 To schedule an appointment with a mental health professional for an ESA letter evaluation, simply visit the ESA Pet website.

 Individuals suffering from psychological disabilities, mental disabilities, mental illness, and emotional disabilities may meet the requirements for an emotional support animal with ESA Pet.
-Simply put, if you’re a cat owner, a number of emotional conditions will qualify.
+Simply put, if you’re a cat owner, several emotional conditions will qualify.